dylanmei/kafka-snitch/README.md

     	Logging level: debug, info, warning, error (default "info") -observe.broker value
-    	A broker-id to include when observing offsets; other brokers will be ignored -observe.partitions
+    	A broker-id to include when observing offsets; other brokers will be ignored -observe.match.groups string
+    	A glob pattern of groups to observe -observe.match.topics string
+    	A glob pattern of topics to observe (default "[!_]*")
+  -observe.partitions
     	Whether to observe the lag on each individual partition -prometheus.web-addr string